ttnesby/ddo/README.md

   -no-result
     	No display of action result
 ```
-`-no-result` is a good thing to use when running in a CI/CD pipeline.
+> - `-no-result` is a good thing to use when running in a CI/CD pipeline.
 The exit code will be 0 if the actions were
 successful, otherwise 1.
+> - `-debug` will show the orchestration of `cue cli` and `az cli` commands
+> - `-debug-container` will show the details inside the `sibling` container used by dagger.io

 ### -no-result ce navutv
 ```zsh